dapr/docs/daprdocs/content/en/getting-started/quickstarts/bindings-quickstart.md

 ### Step 4: View the output of the job

-Notice, as specified above, the code invokes the Output Binding with the `OrderId`, `Customer`, and `Price` as a payload.
+Notice, as specified above, the code invokes the output binding with the `OrderId`, `Customer`, and `Price` as a payload.

 Your output binding's `print` statement output: